Techquity- Creating Learning Environments for Sustainability, Equity, and Access

 Guest Post by Victoria Thompson

-Number 3 is one of my personal favorites: it focuses on Techquity!
+One of my personal favorite Microsoft Educator Courses: it focuses on Techquity!

 “Techquity” refers to the infusion of technology and equity, and equity refers to the concept of every student needing what they need to be successful in the classroom.
 Specifically, how do we make meaningful connections with all of our students—and how do we use technology to create equitable experiences for our students?